tcrensink/tsar/docs/readme.md

 (beta version coming soon)

 # What is TSAR?
-[*Memex*](https://en.wikipedia.org/wiki/Memex) is a hypothetical device "in which individuals would compress and store all of their [information]... so that it may be consulted with exceeding speed and flexibility".
-I like to think of it as: a program that makes digital information *so available* that it integrates as a seamless extension of your mind.
+Imagine a program that makes digital information *so available* that it becomes a seamless extension of your thought.
+This was imagined as early as [*memex*](https://en.wikipedia.org/wiki/Memex), a hypothetical device "in which individuals would compress and store all of their [information]... and consulted with exceeding speed and flexibility".
+Modern search engines partially fulfill this vision with unprecedented information retrieval, but aren't tailored to *your* information, and aren't really designed to curate, remember, or learn new information.

-TSAR is terminal-based utility with that vision in mind.
-More mundanely, it is a collection of services to help you manage, introspect, and learn from existing digital documents *as efficiently as possible*.
+TSAR is terminal-based utility with the vision of "digitally-integrated thinking" in mind.
+More plainly, it is a collection of services to help you curate, manage, introspect, and learn from digital documents *as efficiently as possible*.
 Use it to manage a personal knowledge base (PKB), as a study aid for your notes, or help organize academic papers.
 Unlike a note-taking app, TSAR adds a layer of services onto your existing documents rather than managing content directly.

 # Features
 TSAR includes features that mirror cognitive tasks such as (content) retrieval, association, search/discovery, and review.
 Some key features include: